accessibilitysupported/a11ysupport.io/documentation/architecture.md

 The test assertion object creates a link to a feature assertion object.

+Together, the unique ID of the assertion object is considered to be a combination of `feature_id`, `feature_assertion_id`, and `applied_to`.
+For example, a test may define several assertions for the same feature and feature assertion, but test them as applied to other features.

 The following properties can be provided by a contributor:

 * `feature_id` (string|required): the ID of linked feature
 * `feature_assertion_id` (string|required): the ID of the feature object on the linked feature
+* `applies_to` (string|option): the ID of the feature object that this assertion is applied to.
+This is helpful to clarify what an attribute is applied to, as that may have an affect support.
 * `css_target` (string|optional): a CSS target that overrides the more generic one provided by the feature assertion (this can be specific to the test)
 * `expected_value` (string|optional): The expected value of the assertion test result (can be helpful in some circumstances)